 You can't cut off all carbs on the Candida yeast diet because doing so deprives your red and white blood cells of fuel.
 So we suggest you limit your servings of papaya to ½ a cup or even a ¼ cup, treat it like a snack or desert.
 That way the carb load is down to 7 or 8g which is similar to most berries, which are generally allowed on the Candida diet.
 Sugars would be down to 4g which is not going to spike your blood sugar.

-If you have any questions about papaya and the Candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website.
+If you have any questions about papaya and the Candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website or see your doctor.